ovh/docs/pages/public_cloud/public_cloud_databases/databases_02_order_api/guide.en-sg.md

 ---
-title: Getting started with Public Cloud Databases via API
+title: Public Cloud Databases - Getting started with APIs
 excerpt: Find out how to order and manage your Public Cloud managed database service using the OVHcloud API
 updated: 2024-02-29
 ---